haxwithaxe/dashboard/README.md

 # Description
 ***Work In Progress***

+Almost done enough.
+Still need to get the image fit in tile config to work.

 This is a dashboard based loosely on [hamdashboard](https://github.com/VA3HDL/hamdashboard).
 The configuration interface is "simplified" and it has a few more small features.

 # Configuration